Archive for March, 2008

 “Not you, Larry.
 Larry.
 The Bear.”

 The bear started swaying his head back and forth like a circus elephant.
-He saw a baby goat, a kid, and thought about swallowing it whole but didn’t even muster the gumption to do it.
+He saw a baby goat and thought about swallowing it whole but couldn’t even muster the gumption to do it.
 Instead, he knocked over a display of tuna cans.

 Chapter 4

-After lunch – which in most workplaces would be considered a drama lunch with much murmuring via cupped hands over mouths to relay what was thought to have happened while they ate soup at their respective desks which would never occur in a tobacco patch – Yancy and Larry, the man, went back to work pulling weeds and pulling the adolescent tobacco from the patch in order to plant it later in the field for adulthood.
+It was after lunch.
+In most workplaces, this particular lunch would be considered a drama lunch with much murmuring, cupped hands over mouths relaying what was thought to have happened while eating soup at the respective desks.
+This would never occur in a tobacco patch.
+Yancy and Larry, the man, went back to work pulling weeds and pulling adolescent tobacco from the patch, the latter to be replanted in the field for adulthood.

-Larry the Bear sat in the truck replaying lunchtime in his head and how better he could have handled himself and how he shouldn’t have played up such bravado of eating a baby when he didn’t and how he shouldn’t have eaten broken glass which is surely going to mean a trip to the veterinarian who will surely put him under the gas for safety and that will mean he will have to endure a catheter.
+Larry the Bear sat in the bed of the truck replaying lunchtime in his head and how better he could have handled himself and how he shouldn’t have played up such bravado of eating a baby when he didn’t and how he shouldn’t have eaten broken glass which is surely going to mean a trip to the veterinarian who will surely put him under the gas for safety and that means he will have to endure a catheter.
 Damn, he thought to himself.

 Chapter 5

 Yancy had some vanilla crèmes in his glove box and offered some to Larry, the man.
 Larry the Bear couldn’t have any due to his scarred innards.
-Larry was still dipping skoal bandits and the cookie tasted like mint vanilla.
-He forgot that he still had the pouch between his lip and gum and swallowed the cookie and tobacco product making him swoon a bit.
+Larry, the man, was still dipping skoal bandits and it made the cookies taste like mint vanilla.
+He forgot that he still had the pouch between his lip and gum and swallowed the cookie with the tobacco product, making him swoon a bit.
 He lost his balance and recovered himself on Larry the Bear’s paw.
 Larry the Bear liked being needed and also liked face meat but felt like eating salmon so he jumped out of the truck and ran as fast as he could until he got to Bear River.
 That took three days.
 There were no salmon going upstream so he settled for perch and some rotten apples.
 A bear’s regret is temporary so he went into hibernation and woke up not remembering who Yancy and Larry were.
 Happy.